sodadata/docs/soda-cl/failed-row-samples.md

 ## Collect failed row samples for specific columns

 Use a `samples columns` configuration to an individual check to specify the columns for which Soda *implicitly* collects failed row sample values.
-The configurations and settings described below correspond with the optional Soda Cloud setting in **Organization Settings** which limits failed row sample collection to only those checks which implicitly collect failed row samples and which include the `samples columns` configuration, or to datasets explicitly configured to collect failed row samples in the **Dataset Settings**..
-See [About failed row samples](#about-failed-row-samples).
+The configurations and settings described below correspond with the optional Soda Cloud setting in **Organization Settings** (see [About failed row samples](#about-failed-row-samples)) which limits failed row sample collection to only those checks which implicitly collect failed row samples and which include the `samples columns` configuration, or to datasets explicitly configured to collect failed row samples in the **Dataset Settings** in Soda Cloud, as described below.

 At the check level, Soda only collects the check's failed row samples for the columns you specify in the list, as in the `duplicate_count` example below.
 The comma-separated list of samples columns supports wildcard characters (`%` or `*`).
-This configuration applies only to checks defined in an agreement or in a checks YAML file.
+This configuration applies only to checks defined in an agreement or in a checks YAML file. ***Known issue:*** `samples columns` configuration is not compatible with [reconciliation checks]({% link soda-cl/recon.md %}).
 {% include code-header.html %}
 ```yaml
 checks for dim_customer: